Last updated: 31 May 2020 at 6.53am

-From 18 May, some regional travel restrictions have been relaxed as part of WA’s COVID-19 roadmap.
+From Friday 29 May, some regional travel restrictions have been removed.

-Travel exemptions are required to travel between these 4 areas.
+Travel exemptions are required to travel to these areas.

 Exemptions apply for: